Beginner's Guide to 20th Century Composers

 Following his studies was an expansive career that included a number of operas, theatre collaborations, film scores and contemporary classical concert music.
 He has written numerous symphonies that include two with a full orchestra: Symphony No. 1 (1992) and Symphony No. 2 (1994).
 However, amongst some of Glass’s most famous works were his elaborate operas: Einstein on the Beach, Akhnaten, Satyagraha and Orphée to name but a few.
 Therefore, Glass is not only a famous 20th century composer, but still very much beloved in the 21st century.

-He studied composition as a child and flourished under the guidance of composer Frank Bridge.
-Britten won a scholarship to the Royal College of Music in 1930, where he studied under Arthur Benjamin.
+Benjamin Britten (1913 – 1976) was a 20th century English composer.
+By far the most famous English composer of opera, he studied composition as a teenager under the composer Frank Bridge.
+At the age of seventeen he won a scholarship to the Royal College of Music, where he studied under Arthur Benjamin.

-Across his 50 year career, Bernstein broke into many different genres.
-Although musical theatre and films were his main output, (receiving a number of Tony, Grammy and Emmy awards), he did foray into the world of opera.
-Some of his most notable works include Candide, A Quiet Place and the one act opera, Trouble in Tahiti.
+Across his 50 year career.
+Bernstein explored many different genres, from musical theatre and film (receiving a number of Tony, Grammy and Emmy awards) to the world of opera.
+Some of his works have been performed both by theatre and opera companies, including Trouble in Tahiti, On the Town and Candide.

-Richard Strauss (1864-1949) was one of the most highly acclaimed composers of the 20th century.
-He was a leading representative of the German school of Romantic composers who set new standards for orchestration and tone colour in opera.
+Richard Strauss (1864 – 1949) was one of the most highly acclaimed composers of the late 19th and early 20th century.
+He was a leading representative of the German school of Romantic composers, setting new standards for orchestration and tone colour in opera.